OfficerGreg/webserver/README.md

 ## Usage
-  - When running the project a port has to be choosen, for example port: **3000** -the path and content of the index.html file can be edited, changed as you wish.
+  - When running the project a port has to be choosen, for example port: **3000**
+  - the path and content of the index.html file can be edited, changed as you wish